 The truth of the matter is that we all should consider having a home based business.

-Not only does it allow you to bring in additional income for your family, but it is a great way to lower your taxable income.
+Not only does it allow you to bring in additional income for your family on a flexible schedule, but it is a great way to lower your taxable income.

 Most people don’t even consider the tax benefit of it all.
 Taxes are the number one expense in every family, so the more that you can do to reduce it, the more income you’ll have for your financial goals.